hapax/hapax.github.io/assets/bathroom.md

 The force on an object supported by surface tension is the weight of displaced water.
 </span>

-Now we can understand why the hair casts the shadow it does.
+Now we can explain the odd shadow.
 The dip creates a concave lens which makes the light diverge, leading to a larger shadow.
 To return to a flat, level surface, it must undo some of the concave